 This week in farm AI: what's actually worth your attention

-Three things from this week that are worth five minutes of your time.
+Three things from that week that were worth five minutes of your time.
 One useful, one to watch, one to ignore.

 The useful one